-To our knowledge, this is the first study to estimate p, the transmission rate per interaction for Trojan propagation real-time forecasting.
+To our knowledge, this is the first study to estimate p, the transmission rate per interaction in a corporate environment for Trojan propagation forecasting.
 In Section 3 we present the modelling framework and the subsequent estimator; in Section 4 we describe the results and conclude this paper in Section 5 with suggestions for future work.